 How To Make A Terrarium In A Jar Video

 We have included a video tutorial that shows you how to make your own Terrarium at home.
-There are lots of great tips and tricks and we highly recommend that you view.
+There are lots of great tips and tricks and we highly recommend that you view them.
 This way you will get the best possible result.
 To watch, click Play above ^

 Better Homes & Gardens Magazine have gone with a Beachy Theme with their Terrarium.
 (Photography Phil Aynsley)

-Their versions show you the sort of effects that you can achieve and should have your creative juices flowing!
-While you’re here be sure to subscribe to their magazine.
+Their versions show you the sort of effects that you can achieve.
+We’re sure your creative juices will be flowing with ideas.

 via Stephanie Lynn